jgmesquita/jgmesquita/README.md

 ### Hey!
 I'm Jorge! 😎

-I'm currently in the final year of my Bachelor's in Informatics Engineering and Computation at FEUP.
-My next goal is to pursue a Master's degree in Artificial Intelligence.
+I'm currently in the first year of my Masters's in Informatics Engineering and Computation at FEUP.
 I'm deeply passionate about programming and everything related to the world of technology.

 ------